MASTG-TECH-0056: Installing Apps

 Allow Application Installation on a Non-iPad Device¶

-Sometimes an application can require to be used on an iPad device.
-If you only have iPhone or iPod touch devices then you can force the application to accept to be installed and used on these kinds of devices.
+Sometimes an application must be used on an iPad.
+If you only have iPhone or iPod touch devices, you can force the application to be installed and used on these devices.
 You can do this by changing the value of the property UIDeviceFamily to the value 1 in the Info.plist file.

 <?xml version="1.0" encoding="UTF-8"?>